 |7 or more||0%|

-Once the executor/Administrator has calculated any Inheritance Tax due, it is their responsibility to ensure it is paid to HMRC by the due date, which is 6 months after the date of death.
+Once the executor/administrator of the will has calculated any inheritance tax due, it is their responsibility to ensure it is paid to HMRC by the due date (6 months after the date of death).

 What is a gift with reservation?

 A gift with reservation (GWR) is where the donor of the gift continues to have the use of or the ability to enjoy, any form of benefit from the gift.
 In these circumstances the gift or asset will be deemed by HMRC to remain as part of the donor’s estate for Inheritance Tax.

 If two people die at the same time, who dies first?